Retired Members FAQs

 - Am I eligible for a LAFPP medical subsidy?

-Have at least 10 complete years of service; AND
+With at least 10 complete years of service:

-Enroll in Medicare to the full extent of eligibility (usually at age 65).
+Enroll in Medicare to the full extent of eligibility (usually three months before age 65).

 - Am I eligible for a LAFPP dental subsidy?

-You are eligible for the subsidy if you:
+You are eligible for the subsidy if you are:

-- I live outside the State of California and have medical insurance coverage with premiums partially paid by my current employer.
+- I have medical insurance coverage with premiums partially paid by my current employer.
 Is there a way to utilize my LAFPP medical subsidy allowance towards the premium payments made by me?

-For those pensioners and qualified surviving spouses/domestic partners who live outside of California (or within the state but not within a Board-approved HMO medical plan service area), they may receive reimbursement, up to the maximum monthly health insurance subsidy allowed.
+For those pensioners and qualified surviving spouses/domestic partners they may receive reimbursement, up to the maximum monthly health insurance subsidy allowed.
 Reimbursement will be made for health insurance premiums paid to a non-Board approved, state-regulated health plan.